captaingeeky/installers/ganjacoin/README.md

 Next:

 2.2.1 Load the SSH terminal<br />
 2.2.2 Copy your IP from the VPS - And for windows Putty simply put in the IP and press enter.
-For Mac, use the command:
+For Mac/Linux, use the command:
 ```
 ssh root@(yourserveripaddress)
 ```